MRI – Patient Information

 - Your first task for this day is simple: Relax.
 Typically you can eat normally and take prescribed medication the day of your MRI exam.
 If you are having an examination of the abdominal area your physician may request that you abstain from eating prior to your scan.

 - For your personal comfort, you may want to have someone accompany you.
 He or she may be able to sit and talk with you during the exam.
 If you would like, you may bring an iPod or CD to listen to your choice of music during the MRI.

-- We recommend you wear comfortable clothing, free of snaps and zippers.
+- For your MRI appointment, please do not wear anything with metal in or on it (this includes watches, jewelry and clothing).
+We recommend you wear comfortable clothing, free of snaps and zippers.
 Since rings, watches, and earrings are all metal, and thus, could interfere with your scan, you may decide to leave them at home.

 You will check in at the admissions desk inside the hospital.
 They will have you complete the necessary paperwork and have a comfortable area for you to wait for the technologist to escort you to the MRI coach.